codess-aus/DP-900/nonrelational.md

 documents.

 You should use the Cassandra API when moving column-family format data to the cloud to support an existing application.
 Microsoft suggests limiting the use of the **Cassandra API to supporting existing data**, such as when **moving data to the cloud**.
 The Cassandra API is specifically designed to support **column-family data**.

+Azure File storage supports direct mounting by Windows, macOS, and Linux.
+This includes support for concurrent access from the cloud and on-premises.
+Azure File storage can be used to supplement or replace on-premises file server shares.

+Azure File storage does not allow you to select the underlying hardware and operating system.
+Azure File storage is implemented as a serverless file service in which you have neither direct access to, or administrative responsibilities for, the underlying architecture.
+The one infrastructure choice you can make is between hard disk (ADD) standard file shares and solid-state disk (SSD) premium file shares.

+Azure File storage does not support redundancy across multiple regions by default.
+Standard file shares support locally-redundant storage (CRS) by default with options for zone redundant storage (ZRS), geo- redundant storage (CRS), and geo-zone-redundant storage (GZRS).

+Replication across multiple regions is supported as an option, but not as a default setting.
+The large file share feature and premium file shares support LRS and ZRS only.

+**Cosmos DB Table API** supports multi-master replication across multiple regions.
+This means that you can set it up to let any region accept writes, Global distribution is a turnkey feature of Cosmos DB Table API.
+Table storage is limited to one primary image that can accept writes and can have one read-only replica in a different region.

+Cosmos DB Table API supports manual and automatic failovers.
+Failure can be initiated from any redundant region and at any time.

+Cosmos DB Table API automatically creates secondary indexes without any index management requirements.

+**Azure Table API** does not let you initiate failover.

+Each row in a table can have a different number of columns in both Azure Cosmos DB and Azure Table storage.
+This is a defining feature of Table storage.

+Data is organized and distributed by partition keys and row keys.
+This is the only indexing on Azure Table storage.